 Locals drink coffee at all times of the day, usually iced and with a lot of condensed milk.
-Some coffee shops, like Aha in the bottom of our Airbnb apartment building, are simple spaces serving coffee and smoothies in a community setting.
-Literally sprinkled throughout the city, small coffee shops like Aha fuel the city with endless cups of strong, sweet coffee.
+Some coffee shops, like Aha Cafe in the bottom of our Airbnb apartment building, are simple spaces serving coffee and smoothies in a community setting.
+Liberally sprinkled throughout the city, small coffee shops like Aha fuel the city with endless cups of strong, sweet coffee.

 Located on the third floor of an old industrial building, The Workshop provides a more streamlined space with sophisticated coffee drinks.
 When we closed our your eyes at these two modern coffee shops, we could have been anywhere in the world.
-We opened them and were happy to be sipping coffee in Saigon.
+We opened them and were happy to be sipping coffee in a Saigon cafe.

 L’Usine is located at 70A-70B-68 Lê Lợi, Bến Thành, quân 1, Ho Chi Minh City, Vietnam.